ConcreteDunkey/6320_Project/FINDINGS.md

 While preparing to add NE utiliation, explored how question words are used.
 There is a list of questions, below, with multiple question words in a single question.
 Need to use better system (POS tagging? syntatic analysis?)

+Some difficulty when trying to find meronyms and holonyms... because it's not quite as simple as that.

 *Troublesome questions (section to be cleaned):*